postrational/blog/source/_posts/2013-09-14-django-in-virtualenv-on-webfactions-apache-with-mod-wsgi.markdown

 Let's begin by creating the directories for static and media files.

-    cd ~/webapps/test_app
+    $ cd ~/webapps/test_app
-    mkdir media static
+    $ mkdir media static

-In order to tell Django where the files should be stored, we should place the appropriate lines in the `settings.py` file.
+In order to tell Django where the files should be stored, we should place the appropriate lines in the project's `settings.py` file.
 I like to keep the location of `media` and `static` folders relative to the source code project, so I would set them in this way:

 ```python
 import os